 What are the main types of TPD definitions available?

 TPD cover is generally defined as insurance that pays out a lump sum if you become permanently disabled and are unable to work again.
 This general definition is further 'qualified' by your insurer, who will have their own definition of TPD.
 The end result?
-Often something similar these three main definitions:
+Often something similar to these three main definitions:

 - Any occupation This pays a lump sum if you become permanently disabled and are unable to work in your own occupation or any occupation to which you are suited by education, training or experience.

 - Own occupation.
 This pays a lump sum if you become permanently disabled and are unable to work in your own occupation.
 Because the terms are quite specific and a payout is more likely, this is the most expensive form of TPD insurance.

 - Living expenses / Non working.
 This ignores occupation and pays a lump sum if you become permanently disabled and are unable to independently conduct two or more of the five listed Activities of Daily Living (i.e. eating, bathing, dressing etc).
 Given that you would have to be severely disabled to qualify, this is the hardest form of TPD insurance to claim on.

 Top reasons for claim disputes